-Ventura College provides professional development for faculty, staff and management through a variety of programs which have remained flexible and responsive to both teaching and learning needs, technology needs, and learning needs.
-Professional development activities are primarily organized and conducted by the Professional Development Advisory Group as well as a number of committees, departments and individuals.
+VC provides professional development for faculty, staff and management through a variety of programs which have remained flexible and responsive to both teaching and learning needs, as well as to the fluctuating financial capacity to support professional development activities.
+Professional development activities are organized and conducted by a number of committees, departments and individuals rather than through a single, organizing body.
+Over the last several years, professional development activities have been organized by the Faculty Professional Development Committee, the Classified Senate, individual departments, faculty specializing in technology, and the District Administrative Center.

-The Faculty Professional Development Advisory Group is a subcommittee of the Academic Senate.
+The Faculty Professional Development Committee is a subcommittee of the Academic Senate.
 Though originally organized to disseminate professional development funds from the state for faculty attendance at professional conferences, this committee has expanded to include a variety of other activities to support faculty improvement and growth.
-Examples of professional development workshops organized by this committee include Faculty Teaching Techniques Exchange and Diversity in Culture (III.A.14.1 and III.A.14.2).
+Examples of professional development workshops organized by this committee include xxx, xxx, and xxx (III.A.14.1).
 The Faculty Professional Development Committee also organizes the majority of Flex Week activities (III.A.14.2), and has taken on the responsibility for orienting new contract faculty at the beginning of each academic year (III.A.14.3).
-Recent flex week topics have included accreditation, and campus safety, among others.
+Recent flex week topics have include xxx, xxx, and xxx, among others.